 Always be a first-rate version of yourself and not a second-rate version of someone else. – Judy Garland

 Empowering Yourself Requires Planning

 For self-acceptance, I’ve personally found that organization is the key!
 And nothing can be more empowering than looking back, reflecting and starting anew.
 Set goals, no matter how big or small.
-For example, now I get up early, drink coffee with a smile, grimace less while working and set a time limit to every chore that needs to be done.
+Whether it be starting a new hobby, maintaining a blog for the first year or even starting an adventure blog, plan ahead for your success.
+Planning will increase your confidence and to lead a more fulfilling life.
+For example, small things like, getting up earlier, drinking coffee with a smile (instead of being cranky in the morning), aiming to frown less while working and set a time limit to every chore that needs to be done.
 Simple things that were once ‘goals’ are now habits and actually make me more productive, make me feel accomplished, but more importantly, they make me feel good.

 Hold Onto Patience – Not Perfectionism